 Many species grow at body temperature and they are opportunistic pathogens, causing infection in individuals with compromised immune systems.

-The aflatoxins will fluoresce green under the backlight and any residual solvent will fluoresce blue.
+The aflatoxins will fluoresce green under the blacklight and any residual solvent will fluoresce blue.

 While not a mold, a bacteria anaerobic conditions created by poor curing practices promotes the growth of, and which has been found in poorly cured cannabis, is the Clostridiums.